johnconwell/dither/README.md

 See [Palettes](#palettes) for available palettes to map to.

 ### Grayscale Channel Weights
 Options when using the `-g, --grayscale` flag.
 Each pixel in the input image will be converted to grayscale according to the weights specified by the option.
+In addition to the built-in grayscale weights below, the user can specify a csv file in the format:</br>
+`R_CHANNEL_WEIGHT,G_CHANNEL_WEIGHT,B_CHANNEL_WEIGHT`</br>
+Each channel weight should be a floating point number between 0.0 and 1.0, and the three channel weights should sum to 1.0.
+Values outside this range or that sum to a different value are possible but may result in pixel luminosity clipping at the minimum and maximum values or the overall luminosity of the image changing.
+Examples are shown in the [grayscale_weights](.\data\grayscale_weights) folder.
 | GRAYSCALE_WEIGHTS | Description |
 | :-- | :-- |
 | `STANDARD` | R: 0.3334<br/>G: 0.3333<br/>B: 0.3333 |